kevinfAAA/kevs-project-portfolio-2/README.md

 [Go to the top](#table-of-contents)

-- Fix outstanding bugs.
+1. Look into an alternative for the Durstenfeld shuffle algorithm or develop this algorithm further as it shuffles the questions on the quiz webpage as expected but to improve the user experience a question should only be randomly generated once, meaning the same question should not be generated on more then one occasion.
-- When the user selects a wrong answer the button will turn red instead of turning blue.
+2. When the user selects a wrong answer the button will turn red instead of turning blue.

 <a name="contribution-links"></a>